LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/main.md

 information and, if you are logged and are a moderator for this community, you will be able to edit its metadata.

-If you are logged, you can vote or save to bookmark each post in the list and access the same post actions which you can find in the home screen timeline.
+If you are logged, you can vote or save each post in the list and access the same post actions which you can find in the home screen timeline.

 <div align="center">